Signaling lymphocytic activation molecule: Location and function

 SLAMFs are CD2-related surface receptors expressed by activated B and T cells, natural killer (NK) cells, dendritic cells, macrophages, eosinophils, neutrophils, and platelets, although different SLAMF receptors have varying expression patterns.
 SLAMF receptors are cell surface transmembrane molecules that can interact directly with microbes, which can cause phagocytic cells to migrate to the area.
 SLAMF1 and SLAMF6 are known to directly interact with outer membrane porins on gram negative bacteria.
 SLAMF1 is a known receptor for the measles virus and also serves as an opsonin for phagocytic cells, enhancing phagocytosis by localizing to phagosomes and inducing a signaling cascade resulting in enhanced fusion of phagosomes and lysosomes.
-SLAMF2 is known bind gram negative bacteria and is internalized after binding, promoting phagocytosis.
+SLAMF2 is known to bind gram negative bacteria and is internalized after binding, promoting phagocytosis.
 SLAMFs are also involved in immune cell communication; SLAMFs are co-stimulatory molecules for both T-cells and NK cells.
 SLAMs enhance T helper cell proliferation by increasing IFN-gamma and IL-4 production.